 Naval Aviation Museum Insider Tips

-My tip would be to get to the museum as soon as it opens and explore until time for practice, then finish up after practice.
+My biggest tip would be to arrive at the museum as soon as it opens and explore until time for practice, then finish up after practice.

 The museum itself is, free which is a huge plus!
 Just a side note, there are donation boxes around the grounds for donations.